edlvj/iq/sql.md

 ```

-### What is Transaction in SLQ?
+### What is Transaction in SQL?

-- TODO:answer
+A transaction is a logical unit of work that contains one or more SQL statements.
+A transaction is an atomic unit.
+The effects of all the SQL statements in a transaction can be either all committed (applied to the database) or all rolled back (undone from the database).

-### Describe between LEFT JOIN от INNER JOIN?
+### Describe difference between LEFT JOIN от INNER JOIN?
-- TODO:answer
+INNER JOIN: returns rows when there is a match in both tables.

+LEFT JOIN: returns all rows from the left table, even if there are no matches in the right table.